adityashrm21/adityashrm21.github.io/_posts/2018-11-17-Book-Recommender-System-RBM.md

 - **Frequency of updates** – As more and more new data gets accumulated, it is important to frequently update the model to incorporate this information.
 - **Prediction on unseen data** – We will require to deal with unseen users and continuously changing features.

 We will probably talk about how to handle recommender systems at large scale in a future post!
 All the code for this tutorial is available on my [GitHub repository](https://github.com/adityashrm21/Book-Recommender-System-RBM).
-Feel free to use the code and if you liked the tutorial, remember to leave a star on the repository so that it reaches more users.

 Note: I will optimize/update the code to use `numpy` and other libraries and make it object oriented.
 Feel free to add any suggestions and questions in the comments section below!